 Skip to content

-We are an independent local charity, supporting the needs of adults aged 50+ living in County Durham.
+We support the needs of adults aged 50+ living in County Durham

 We are governed by our own Board of Trustees and are responsible for creating our own income.
 All the money raised is spent locally and we rely on the generosity of the local community, funders and people like you.
 This helps us to keep operating services that are so vital to the people of our community.
 Our staff and volunteers work very hard to keep you safe and well all year round.